Steve Clarke

 Stephen Clarke (born 29 August 1963) is a Scottish professional football manager and former player who is the manager of the Scotland national team.

 Clarke played for St Mirren, Chelsea and the Scotland national team, winning three major trophies with Chelsea towards the end of his career.
 After retiring as a player, he moved into coaching and worked at Newcastle United, Chelsea, West Ham United and Liverpool.
 Clarke has since managed West Bromwich Albion and Reading.
 After a spell coaching at Aston Villa, Clarke was appointed Kilmarnock manager in October 2017 and led them to a European place with a club record points total in his only full season in charge.
-In May 2019, he was appointed manager of the Scottish national team.
-He led the team to UEFA Euro 2020, their first major tournament for 23 years.
+In May 2019, he was appointed manager of the Scotland national team.
+During his tenure, he has led the team to qualifications for UEFA Euro 2020 (their first major tournament for 23 years), UEFA Euro 2024 and FIFA World Cup 2026, their first appearance at the World Cup finals since 1998.

 Playing career

 St Mirren

 Clarke was born in Saltcoats in Ayrshire.
 His older brother Paul was a footballer, who played in more than 350 games for Kilmarnock.
 Spotted while playing for Beith Juniors, Steve began his professional career with St Mirren.
 Clarke was initially on a part-time contract with St Mirren, while he completed an apprenticeship as an instrument engineer.